inspiringsource/aws-solutions-architect/docs/Services by category/Analytics/page-Redshift.md

 ## &#9888 Important

 Column-oriented databases are not good for data processing.
 They are good for data warehousing, data lakes, and advanced analytics.
+Thus, Amazon Redshift is the right choice.
 * Data is indexed using columnar indexing
 * Queries execute parallel across all nodes
 * You can query Amazon S3 without moving data to Amazon Redshift